Tuesday, October 29, 2024

 As well as the Kumari which are young girls treated like goddesses until they reach puberty.

-The short history is: The Kathmandu neolithic age, Nepal being spoken about in the Vedic Hindu texts, the Kirati kings period, the small kingdoms and clans, Siddharta Gautama, vassal states under the Maurya and Gupta empires, Prithvi Narayan Shah put together modern-day Nepal, the Angolo Nepali war, the Treaty of Saguali, the Kot massacre, slavery abloshed in 1924, royal family drama, the 2001 royal massacre, King Gyanendra Bir Bikram Shah Dev steps down as king ending Nepal's title as the last Hindu kingdom in the world.
+The short history is: The Kathmandu neolithic age, Nepal being spoken about in the Vedic Hindu texts, the Kirati kings period, the small kingdoms and clans, Siddharta Gautama, vassal states under the Maurya and Gupta empires, Prithvi Narayan Shah put together modern-day Nepal, the Angolo Nepali war, the Treaty of Saguali, the Kot massacre, slavery abloshed in 1924, royal family drama, the 2001 royal massacre, King Gyanendra Bir Bikram Shah Dev steps down as king ending Nepal's title as the last Hindu kingdom in the world, unified communist party, the 2015 earthquake, the first female president, and now today.

 Types of Life